 - Expect a quick fix

-Another thing you can do, that can tremendously help your loved one during this difficult period of their life, is to take some initiative in finding mental health services and resources in your area.
+Another thing you can do, that can tremendously help your loved one during this difficult period of their life, is to take some initiative in finding mental health services and treatment centers in your area.
 Without proper treatment and support, many individuals are unable to stop harming themselves.
-By taking advantage of local mental health services you will be able to get information about treatment options and get them the help they need.
+By taking advantage of local mental health services and treatment centers, you will be able to get information about treatment options and get them the help they need.
 Finally, make sure that you are there throughout the whole process to support your loved one.

 While self-harm serves a specific purpose for some people, it is only a short-term fix for a long-term problem.
 Initially self-harm provides an individual with an immediate release of tension.
 But eventually, it can lead to far worse problems as the underlying emotional causes never get addressed.
 Over time, as you come to rely on cutting to cope with distressed feelings the frequency of this behavior may increase, leading to more physical damage.
 While you are not intentionally trying to end your life, some of the wounds can be severe enough to cause severe permanent damage or death.
 Additionally, you may have become socially isolated from friends and family as you try to keep your self-harm a secret.

-An inpatient treatment program that has experience treating a wide range of mental health issues as well as self-harming behaviors can be very beneficial for helping some people learn how to cope with their emotions and stop engaging in this harmful behavior.
-By entering into an inpatient program, you will be able escape from the stress of daily life and place all of your energy into getting better.
-Additionally, through an inpatient treatment program people will be able to engage in a number of different therapeutic methods and get any medication that they may need.
-With proper treatment and support you can get control of your life back.
+An inpatient treatment center that has experience treating a wide range of mental health issues as well as self-harming behaviors can be very beneficial for helping some people learn how to cope with their emotions and stop engaging in this harmful behavior.
+By entering into an inpatient center for self-harm treatment, you will be able escape from the stress of daily life and place all of your energy into getting better.
+Additionally, through an inpatient treatment center, people will be able to engage in a number of different therapeutic methods and get any medication that they may need.
+With proper treatment and support you can end self-harm and get control of your life back.

-At Vantage Point, we provide a full continuum of behavioral health and addiction treatment services for children, adolescents, adults, and seniors that are in need of care.
-We are dedicated to providing each of our clients confidential care in a caring environment designed to promote crisis resolution, positive self-awareness, and personal growth.
-Our highly qualified staff provides care 24-hours a day to help ensure the safety of each and every individual in our programs.
-Throughout all of our programs, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.
+At Vantage Point in Fayetteville, we provide a full continuum of behavioral health and addiction treatment services for children, adolescents, adults, and seniors that are in need of care.
+We are dedicated to providing each of our center’s clients confidential care in a caring environment designed to promote crisis resolution, positive self-awareness, and personal growth.
+Our center’s highly qualified staff provides care 24-hours a day to help ensure the safety of each and every individual in our programs.
+Throughout all of our mental health programs, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.

-When you arrive at Vantage Point, you will meet with an assessment specialist who will conduct a comprehensive evaluation in order to determine your current needs.
+When you arrive at Vantage Point for self-harm treatment, you will meet with an assessment specialist who will conduct a comprehensive evaluation in order to determine your current needs.
 Once the evaluation is complete, the assessor will consult with one of our psychiatrists to determine your most appropriate level of care.
-Treatment is offered under the medical direction and supervision of our psychiatrists and administered by our nurses, social workers, therapists, recreational specialists, special education teachers, and other mental health professionals.
-Some of the therapeutic methods we use to treat self-harm include:
+Mental health treatment is offered under the medical direction and supervision of our psychiatrists and administered by our nurses, social workers, therapists, recreational specialists, special education teachers, and other mental health professionals.
+Some of the therapeutic methods we use to treat self-harm at our mental health center include:

 Medication management: There is not a medication that is specifically used to treat self-harm, but medications may be used to treat some of the symptoms of depression or anxiety that may be present.
-Over time as an individual learns to better cope with their emotions, medication can be tapered down or even eliminated.
-In some instances individuals battling co-occurring disorders may need a longer-term medication plan.
+Over time as an individual learns to better cope with his or her emotions, medication can be tapered down or even eliminated.
+In some instances, individuals battling co-occurring disorders may need a longer-term medication plan.

-In addition to our traditional therapies we offer a number of experiential programs.
+In addition to our center’s traditional therapies, we offer a number of experiential programs for self-harm care.
 Some of these include:

 - Expressive therapy